 Bonus: Stroll around town

 Sometimes the best places are the ones people rarely talk about or visit.
-You can find some hidden gems in the city by just strolling around the exploring.
+You can find some hidden gems in the city by just strolling around without a destination in mind.
 If you’d rather have a friendly, local guide with you, you can check out this tour here.